GLOBAL MARKETS-Europe shares set for worst week of 2015

 By Lionel Laurent

-LONDON, June 5 (Reuters) - European shares extended losses on Friday, on track for their worst week of the year as a losing streak for bonds rumbled on, with wary investors anticipating more Greek debt drama and a solid U.S. payrolls reading.
+LONDON, June 5 (Reuters) - European shares extended losses on Friday, on track for their worst week of the year as a losing streak for bonds rumbled on, with wary investors anticipating more debt drama over Greece and a solid U.S. payrolls reading.

-The pan-European FTSEurofirst 300 index was down 1.2 percent by 1057 GMT as euro zone bond yields rose, especially on the bloc’s periphery, while the euro consolidated this week’s hefty gains.
+The pan-European FTSEurofirst 300 index was down 0.7 percent in early trading as euro zone bond yields rose, especially on the bloc’s periphery, and the euro consolidated a week of hefty gains.

 Shares in Asia and emerging markets also fell, though China was again a notable outlier.
 Shanghai stocks were up more than 1 percent, clearing the 5,000-point barrier for the first time since early 2008.